 The APHIAplus (AIDS, Population and Health Integrated Assistance Plus) Nairobi-Coast program is a five-year flagship health services delivery program funded by USAID.

 Pathfinder works to support the Government of Mozambique to increase use of family planning and reproductive health services in 16 districts of Maputo, Gaza, Inhambane, and Cabo Delgado provinces.

 The project goal is to focus on young women of reproductive age and to increase contraceptive prevalence in Angola.
 National level objectives are addressed by assisting the government, MOH, and Luanda Provincial Health Directorate.

 Pathfinder increased access to and demand for prevention of mother-to-child transmission services through the creation of a community-based, integrated model in cooperation with the Ministry of Health.

-The project is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability
+SCIP is designed to increase quality of life at the household and community levels by improving health and nutritional status and advancing household economic viability.

 Flexible Family Planning, Reproductive Health, and Gender-Based Violence Services for Transition Situations Project